swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   @warn_unused_result
   func isLessThanOrEqualTo(_ other: Self) -> Bool

-  /// True if and only if `self` preceeds `other` in the IEEE 754 total order
+  /// True if and only if `self` precedes `other` in the IEEE 754 total order
   /// relation.
   ///
   /// This relation is a refinement of `<=` that provides a total order on all